 While using Zoloft for anxiety works for most people, it may not prove as effective in some instances.
-That’s because most antidepressants only work for 60-70% of their users, so patients may have to try a second or third drug.
-In that regard, there are several alternatives, such as:
+That’s because most antidepressants only work for

 - Other selective serotonin reuptake inhibitors: include citalopram (Celexa), fluoxetine (Prozac), paroxetine (Paxil and Pexeva), and escitalopram (Lexapro).

 - Serotonin and norepinephrine reuptake inhibitors: these medications act on both serotonin and norepinephrine.
 They include levomilnacipran (Fetzima), duloxetine (Cymbalta), desvenlafaxine (Pristiq), and venlafaxine (Effexor XR).

 - Atypical antidepressants: these are medications that do not fit in the other standard categories.
 They include bupropion, trazodone, mirtazapine, and vilazodone.